SomeRandomGithubUserXd/new-locked-up/README.md

 ### Themes

 Themes stored as serializable enum in `App\Enums\ProjectThemeEnum.php`.
-They are currently just used as a placeholder, but in convenient way so you can implement the theme mechanics when needed
+They are currently just used as a placeholder, but in convenient way, so you can implement the theme mechanics when needed

 ### Authentication and common statements